 Sitting among green forests on the state’s highest mountain.
 Mount Abu provides respite from the scorching temperatures and arid terrain of Rajasthan.
 This place is especially hit with honeymooners and middle-class families from the alcohol-dry state of Gujarat.
-It is of great spiritual importance for both Hindus and Janis and has over 80 temples and shrines, the most notable one being the famous Delwara temple.
+It is of great spiritual importance for both Hindus and Jains and has over 80 temples and shrines, the most notable one being the famous Delwara temple.
 The place gets pretty busy from May, when the Summer Festival hits the town, with music, fireworks and boat races.

 14. Manali, Himachal Pradesh - Adventure Sports capital of Himachal

 Manali is a year-round magnet for tourists, with a spectacular view of the Pir Panjal and Dhauladhar ranges, and the Bear River flowing through the town.
 It beacons all kind of tourists here, the backpackers come here to hang out in the hippy villages, adventure tourists come for enjoying the adventure sports, and the honeymoon couples and families for the cool mountain air.
 It is also a great spot for unwinding before continuing the ardours journey into the mountains, as it is the jumping-off point for Ladakh, Spiti and Lahaul.

 One of the most visited destinations in India, Gangtok is a beautiful and serene town housing a great number of Buddhist monasteries.
 It swarms with tourists in the month of June because of the pleasant weather.
 The mighty Kanchenjunga serves some of the most mesmerising views during the sunset and sunrise.
 What makes Gangtok more alluring is the blend of varied cultures and religions.
 It is the perfect destination for a relaxing vacation on the nature trails.